 To get the best person for a job, employers need to clearly state the skills and experience they are seeking.
 Position descriptions or job specifications should not directly or indirectly discriminate against a person unless it interferes with their ability to do the job.
 When describing a job, avoid making assumptions about the type of person to best suit the role.
 When writing a job description:

-- state the job purpose and outline the duties
+- State the job purpose and outline the duties involved.

 Ask applicants to directly address each of the job's selection criteria.
 This will help you objectively compare applications.